-Section 280G of the Code disallows a company's tax deduction for "excess parachute payments."
+If a company makes "parachute payments," Section 280G of the Code prohibits the company from deducting the portion of the parachute payments constituting "excess parachute payments" and Section 4999 the Code imposes on the payee a 20% excise tax on the excess parachute payments.
 For this purpose, parachute payments generally are defined as payments to specified persons that are contingent upon a change in control in an amount equal to or greater than three times the person's base amount (i.e. the five-year average Form W-2 compensation).
-The excess parachute payments, which are nondeductible, equal the amount of the parachute payments less the base amount.
-Additionally, Section 4999 of the Code imposes a 20% excise tax on any person who receives excess parachute payments.
+The excess parachute payments, which are nondeductible and subject to a 20% excise tax, equal the portion of the parachute payments that exceeds one times the payee's base amount.